There are some changes coming to the way you bank with us.

 During 2018 all banks are speeding up the time it takes for a cheque to clear from six days to just two.
 We’ll let you know before we move to the faster clearing times for cheques you pay in.
 But, if you write a cheque that’s paid into a bank that’s already moved to the new clearing times, your money could leave your account quicker than it does today.
 So it’s important that when you write a cheque, you have enough money in your account to cover it.
 You can find more information at chequeandcredit.co.uk

 We are only changing IBANs that start with ’LLOY’.
 You can find your latest BIC and IBAN details on your bank statements and Internet Banking (choose the BIC/IBAN option after logging in).
-Please keep an eye on them from early April 2018.
+New IBAN details will be available from 22 April 2018.

 I receive a regular payment from abroad.
 Will I need to let that person know that the BIC and my IBAN are changing?